craft-concept/localhack/src/lib/Readme.md

 # The Library

 "lib" is the Library.
-Import common exports of the nested modules from `lib.mjs`.
+Import common exports of the nested modules from `lib`.

 ```mjs
 export {